 Demonstrating Negligence

-Equally as important as proving liability in a truck accident claim is demonstrating negligence—in other words, you must show that the liable party was negligent at the time of the accident and this negligence resulted in your injuries.
+Equally as important as proving liability in a truck accident claim is demonstrating negligence.
+We must show that the liable party was negligent at the time of the accident, and this negligence resulted in your injuries.

-To prove negligence, you or your lawyer would need to establish:
+To prove negligence, we will need to establish:

 - Duty of care.
 This means the truck driver or other liable party owed you the responsibility to act in a way that would keep you free from harm, accident, or injury.

 - Breach of duty of care.
-This means the liable party violated the aforementioned duty of care.
+This means the liable party violated their duty of care.
 Some examples of this would be a driver texting, driving under the influence of drugs or alcohol, or failing to observe traffic laws.

 - Causation.
-By breaching their duty of care, the liable party caused an accident in which you were injured and/or experienced property damage.
+By breaching their duty of care, the liable party may have caused the accident in which you were injured or experienced property damage.

 - Damages.
-Because of the accident, you experienced financial losses.
-These losses may include damage to property, medical bills, lost income, rehabilitation or therapy needs, and reduced future earning capacity.
+These are the losses you experienced because of your truck accident.
+These losses may include damage to property, medical bills, lost income, rehabilitation or therapy needs, and reduced earning capacity.

-The presence of negligence means that the liable party will be responsible for paying you damages.
-Because negligence is so important to securing compensation, proving it takes time and should not be rushed.
+The presence of negligence means that the liable party should be responsible for covering your damages.
+Because negligence is so important to securing compensation, proving it may take time.

 Insurance Investigation